NAIDOC week is a celebration of the histories, cultures and achievements of Aboriginal and Torres Strait Islander peoples.

 Here are some ways to get involved.

 Join Sydney City Farm's bush food planting day.
-Learn about bush foods suitable for growing in the local area, their uses and plant up a pot to take home.
-Includes a guided walk with Koori Kinnections.
+Learn about bush foods suitable for growing in the local area, their uses and pot up a plant to take home.

 Sydney City Farm, St Peters